raml-apis/Facebook/docs/postVideo/headline.md

 Facebook is a social utility that connects people with friends and others who work, study and live around them.
-This portal describe Facebook Video Upload with Graph API.
+This portal describe Facebook Video Upload API.